WP Simple Pay Blog

 Do your customers know how to use your product or service?
 If they have questions, is there somewhere they can go to find answers without contacting you?
 If you have a repository of information, does it cover everything?

-If you can answer “no” to any of those questions, your customers might churn due to lack of information.
-It’s important to provide a bank of quality educational support materials.
+If your answer to any of these questions is no, your customers might churn due to lack of information.
+It’s important to provide an easily accessible home that offers quality educational support materials.
 This might include documentation, webinars, tutorials, product demonstrations, how-to articles, templates, or whatever else it takes to turn your customers into experts.

 5. Develop Your Product’s Value